utiko/Applozic-iOS-SDK/README.md

 ### Overview

-Open source Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS)c applications and website.
+Open source Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS) applications and website.

 Features: